cocopon/aislice/README.md

   - Select `aislice.jsx`.

 2. Registering as menu
-  - Place `aislice.jsx` into the plugin directory
+  - Place `aislice.jsx` into the script directory
     (If you use OS X, `/Applications/Adobe Illustrator CC/Presets.localized/...`).
   - Launch Adobe Illustrator CC.
   - File > Scripts > Your Script